-Headed by Chief David Stokoe, the department is currently staffed by thirty-six full-time sworn officers and six civilian employees.
+Headed by Chief Will Harzula, the department is currently staffed by thirty-six full-time sworn officers and six civilian employees.

-Departmental functions for the organization are divided among three main areas of service—administrative, patrol and support services.
+Departmental functions for the organization are divided among three main areas of service—administrative, patrol and investigative.

 This division constitutes the “front line” of the department, administering enforcement and other services provided on a daily basis.
 The division is responsible for the following services:

 - 24-hour response to the initial investigation of crimes and incidents

 Lt.
 Jeff Goral oversees four patrol squads assigned to geographic districts.
 In total, approximately twenty-five officers and supervisors staff this division.

 This division, overseen by D/Lt.
 Keith Donovan, encompasses the detective bureau and the internal affairs function.

 The department’s detective bureau is responsible for conducting investigations into major incidents and assisting the patrol division with follow-up investigations and interviews.
 The bureau is staffed by a sergeant and four detectives, one of whom is also responsible for juvenile matters.
 Detectives conduct criminal investigations, surveillance operations, coordinate evidence collection, assist with prisoner processing, and handle prisoner transports.